mert-kurttutan/ML_NBA_prediction/README.md

 * First, we want prepare the database and ml model model to make prediction for the result of NBA match.
 The models to be used boosted tree (XGBoost) and DNN (Tensorflow).
 The database to be used is Amazon DynamoDB (NoSQL) since the queries we will make key-based queries and I want to make whole process as AWS-native as possible.

-* The second purpose is the deploy web-app that gives nba ml prediction using prepared ML model and database.
+* The second purpose is to deploy web-app that gives nba ml prediction using prepared ML model and database.

 Let's start with etl and training process.
 First is the extraction of the raw data from web sites and api endpoints.
 I started by using the endpoint for nba stats stats.nba.com.
 The best documentation I could find on this endpoint is the github repo [nba_api](https://github.com/swar/nba_api) and in particular [documentation page](https://github.com/swar/nba_api/tree/master/docs/nba_api/stats/endpoints) .